ManchalaSrinithin/LuminaLearn/README.md

 ## Introduction

-YourLMS is designed to provide a seamless learning experience for both teachers and students.
+LuminaLearn is designed to provide a seamless learning experience for both teachers and students.
 The platform offers a range of features to facilitate course creation, enrollment, and completion.

 ## Features

 ### User Roles
 - Choose between student and teacher roles during signup
 - Teachers can create courses, publish content, issue certifications, and earn from course sales
-- Students can enroll in courses (free or paid) and complete them and get certificates
+- Students can enroll in courses (free or paid), complete them, and get certificates

 ### Course Management
 - Teachers can access Course Studio to customize course structure